-The drive from Calgary to Vancouver (or vice versa) is far from boring, unlike many other drives worldwide.
+Unlike many other drives worldwide, the drive from Calgary to Vancouver (or vice versa) is far from boring.
 It presents numerous scenic stops along the way that can transform the trip into an extraordinary road trip adventure.

 There Are Many Routes to Drive from Calgary to Vancouver